 For information concerning adding or dropping courses, consult the online Schedule of Classes at www.unt.edu/registrar or my.unt.edu.

 Absences due to participation in sponsored activities must be approved in advance by the department chair and academic dean.
 Within three days after the absence, students must obtain authorized absence cards from the Dean of Students for presentation to their instructors.
-Students with authorized absence cards may make up the work missed when practicable or be given special allowance so that they are not penalized for the absence.
+Students with authorized absence cards may make up the work missed when practical or be given special allowance so that they are not penalized for the absence.

 Absence for religious holidays